 Great day trips

 As Sicily's capital, Palermo is the island's main travel hub, and you can explore the region by hopping on a train at the central station to explore the quaint towns and villages dotted around the coast, or head to one of the island's cultural treasure troves, Cefalu, Messina, or Taormina.
-Alternatively, you can take the ferry to Naples, Sardinia or Genova, or a long-distance train to mainland Italy to extend your trip.
+Alternatively, take the ferry to Naples, Sardinia or Genova, or a long-distance train to mainland Italy to extend your trip.

 Stunning Taormina.
 Photo: Gnuckx/Flickr